 This is a Hanging.
+It was designed by Trude Guermonprez.
 It is dated 1955–1975 and we acquired it in 1993.
 Its medium is silk, synthetic metallic yarns and its technique is two intercrossed plain weave structures (double cloth).
 It is a part of the Textiles department.

 Trude Guermonprez was a much-admired weaver and professor of textile arts at California College of Art.
 She was trained at the School of Fine and Applied Arts in Halle, Germany, sometimes called the “little Bauhaus,” as many of its faculty had studied or taught there.
 After World War II, she made her way to California by way of Black Mountain College in North Carolina, where she taught alongside Anni Albers, and Pond Farm Workshop in Guerneville, California, where she joined another former Bauhausler, Marguerite Wildenhain.